moby/moby/docs/sources/reference/api/registry_api.md

 (and optionally doing consistency checks).
 Authentication and authorization are then delegated to SSH (e.g., with public keys).

+The default namespace for a private repository is `library`.

 # Endpoints

 ## Images